EvanDesj/EvanDesj/README.md

 Welcome to my GitHub!
 I am a computer science graduate from McMaster University.

-I am currently looking for full time work.

 Most of my coding experience is in Python, Java and C++, along with web development in HTML, CSS, Javascript and ReactJS.
 All of this can be seen on display at my website: <a href="https://evan.desjardine.ca" target="_blank">evan.desjardine.ca</a>.
-Feel free to reach out if you are interested in any of the projects I have made or just want to <a href="https://www.linkedin.com/in/evan-desjardine" target="_blank">connect</a>!</p>
+I am currently looking for full time work, so feel free to reach out if you are interested in any of the projects I have made or just want to <a href="https://www.linkedin.com/in/evan-desjardine" target="_blank">connect</a>!</p>